circleci/circleci-docs/jekyll/_cci2/language-java.md

             if [ "$CIRCLE_NODE_INDEX" == 0 ]; then
               ./gradlew assemble
             fi
-      # This will be empty for all nodes except the first one
+      # As the JAR was only assembled in the first build container, build/libs will be empty in all the other build containers.
       - store_artifacts:
           path: build/libs
       # See https://circleci.com/docs/2.0/deployment-integrations/ for deploy examples